iknowjason/GHOSTSPlayground/README.md

 **Customize Windows DC Server:**

-To customize GHOSTS, you can modify the linux bootstrap script variables, instance size, security groups and other details in ```ghosts.tf```.
+To customize DC, you can modify the AD domain, local admin/password, and WinRM username/password in ```dc.tf```.
+The ```ad_users.csv``` file includes all Domain users, groups, and OUs that attempt to get loaded into AD.

 **Teraform Output:**